Murder charge dismissed for Texas woman’s ‘self-induced abortion’

-STARR COUNTY, Texas (KVEO) — A South Texas District Attorney has dismissed a murder charge against a woman who authorities said performed a “self-induced abortion.”
+STARR COUNTY, Texas (ValleyCentral) — A South Texas District Attorney has announced the dismissal of a murder charge against a woman who authorities said performed a “self-induced abortion.”

 Lizelle Herrera was arrested Thursday by the Starr County Sheriff’s Office and charged with murder.